The Outer Worlds 2: ‘A Noble History’ Quest Walkthrough – All Clue Locations & Quiz Answers

 Do the clues expire or disappear?

 Nope.
 Once you’ve found a clue, it’s permanently recorded in your journal.
-You can’t lose progress.
+You can’t lose progress, and you can re-read clues in your Journal at any time—even between quiz questions.

 Can you access the armory without doing the quiz?

-Not through legitimate means.
-The door is locked behind quiz completion.
+Yes—if you have 17 or more points in the Explosives skill, you can blow the armory door open entirely.
+Otherwise, not through legitimate means; the door is locked behind quiz completion.
 Some players report glitching through, but that’s unreliable and potentially game-breaking.

 What happens if you get a quiz answer wrong?